tomasrpons/credit_qualification/index.md

-First glance at our data, we can see that numerical variables differ significatly in scale.
+First glance at our data, we can see that numerical variables differ significantly in scale.

 ```python